 Johnson & Johnson (J&J) will present its case to have thousands of lawsuits over its talc baby powder products dismissed in a critical hearing on Monday.
 The lawsuits total more than 14,000, alleging that the company’s baby powder causes ovarian cancer and mesothelioma.

 A federal judge will determine what evidence can and cannot be presented to juries before the trial starts in what is called a Daubert hearing.
 The aim of the hearing is to ensure that testimonies given by expert witnesses are based on sound science.

 The pretrial proceedings for about 11,000 cases have been consolidated under one judge, U.S. District Judge Freda Wolfson.

 J&J will argue that the plaintiffs’ witnesses cannot prove that their baby powder causes cancer and will call into question the scientific principles of the witnesses.
-The company is hoping to dismiss all of the 22 witnesses as well as the cases.
+The company hopes to dismiss all of the 22 witnesses and the cases.

-The hearing will be critical for J&J, as it could be a way to get the company out of approximately 11,000 lawsuits, which accounts for the majority of the baby powder lawsuits.
+The hearing will be critical for J&J, as it could be a way to get the company out of approximately 11,000 lawsuits, accounting for most of the baby powder lawsuits.

 Wolfson’s decision may also be appealed, which could further delay the trials.